 So, it’s safe to say that after 3 boys, my wife’s recent pregnancy held hopes for a little princess to balance out the numbers in our little family.

-Well we had the test done a little while ago now and the letter came a week later.
+Well, we had the test done a little while ago now and the letter came a week later.
 That night when I got home we met at the kitchen bench to open it together.
 It didn’t feel as magical as the gender reveals you see online.
-It was just us and a plain white envelope with a doctors report inside.
+It was just us and a plain white envelope with a doctor’s report inside.

-At first we laughed and joked.
+At first, we laughed and joked.
 I think we were both a little shocked.
-But after a few short minutes the ‘we only make boys’ jokes went away and the laughs slowly became silence.
+But after a few short minutes, the ‘we only make boys’ jokes went away and the laughs slowly became silence.

 We got excited about the bassinet.
 They showed us all the prams.
 We tried out a new car seat and we debated the comforters until we walked out with neither.
 Seeing all the tiny onesies again helped us remember the magic of having a newborn all over again.
 And it did feel special this time.
 I think it’s exactly what she needed.

-Because no matter whatever else happens, the day you‘re holding a healthy baby in your arms is the day that nothing in the world could matter less than whether the balloons were pink or blue.
+Because no matter whatever else happens, the day you‘re holding a healthy baby in your arms is the day nothing in the world could matter less than whether the balloons were pink or blue.

-And we’re the luckiest people in the world.”
+We’re the luckiest people in the world.”

 Do you know someone who could benefit from this story?
-SHARE on Facebook or Twitter.
+Please SHARE on Facebook or Twitter.